DaveOkpare/deep-research/blog-post.md

 The `to_markdown()` method is particularly useful for streaming.
 We can convert partial reports to markdown incrementally, sending only the new content to users as research progresses.

-## Lessons Learned & Reflections
+## What We Learned About Multi-Agent Systems

-Building this system taught us several things we didn't expect:
+Building this system taught us several fundamental lessons about multi-agent architectures that every AI engineer should know:

-**Sequential sub-agent execution works better than parallel**: Our initial instinct was to run all sub-agents simultaneously for maximum speed.
-But this overwhelmed external APIs and didn't significantly improve research quality.
-Sequential execution with parallel tool calls within each sub-agent proved more reliable and just as effective.

-**Rate limiting is crucial**: Web search APIs have strict limits, and respecting them is essential for reliability.
-We built in automatic delays and retry logic with exponential backoff.
+**Task-level orchestration beats tool-level parallelism**: As we discovered, having a lead agent explicitly break down tasks and coordinate sub-agents is far more reliable than hoping individual agents will make parallel tool calls consistently.

+**Sequential coordination, parallel execution**: Running sub-agents one at a time while allowing each to use parallel tools internally gives the best balance of thoroughness and reliability.
+Trying to run everything in parallel often backfires due to rate limits and coordination complexity.

-**Structured outputs are worth the complexity**: The initial overhead of defining Pydantic models pays off quickly in terms of reliability, debugging ease, and feature development speed.
+**Structured outputs become essential at scale**: With multiple agents producing results, the overhead of defining Pydantic models pays off quickly.
+Without structured outputs, coordinating agent results becomes a nightmare.

-**Real-time feedback transforms the experience**: Users engage differently with research when they can see it happening.
-The streaming functionality turns what could be a frustrating wait into an engaging process.

-**Agent orchestration requires careful prompt engineering**: The lead agent's instructions for task decomposition and synthesis are critical.
-Small changes in prompts can dramatically affect research quality.
+**Prompt engineering becomes critical**: In single-agent systems, you can often get away with rough prompts.
+But in multi-agent systems, the lead agent's instructions for task decomposition and synthesis directly determine system quality.
+Small prompt changes can have dramatic effects.

-The system handles a surprising variety of research tasks well, from technical deep-dives to market research to academic literature reviews.
-The key seems to be the combination of parallel exploration (via multiple sub-agents) and intelligent synthesis (via the lead agent).
+**Error handling complexity multiplies**: With multiple agents, you need sophisticated strategies for handling partial failures, retries, and graceful degradation.
+What works for single agents often breaks down in multi-agent scenarios.

+**The coordination overhead is real**: Multi-agent systems require significantly more tokens and API calls than equivalent single-agent approaches.
+The benefits need to justify this cost.

+**But the results can be genuinely better**: For complex, open-ended tasks like research, the combination of parallel exploration and intelligent synthesis produces results that single agents struggle to match.

+The most valuable insight for other AI engineers is this: **start simple and add agents only when you hit clear limitations**.
+Multi-agent systems solve real problems, but they introduce genuine complexity that isn't always worth it.

 ## When to Choose Orchestration vs Single Agents